netsuitephp/netsuite-php/README.md

 ## Status

-(:ballot_box_with_check: Complete, :wavy_dash: In Progress, :white_medium_small_square: Todo)

-:ballot_box_with_check: Extract the ~1500 classes from their single file...
+ - [x] Extract the ~1500 classes from their single file...

-:ballot_box_with_check: Composer package with autoloading
+ - [x] Composer package with autoloading

-:ballot_box_with_check: Refactor to pass config through constructor
+ - [x] Refactor to pass config through constructor

-:ballot_box_with_check: Refactor for optional environment variable config
+ - [x] Refactor for optional environment variable config

-:white_medium_small_square: Namespacing
+ - [ ] Namespacing

 ## License

-Original work is Copyright (c) 2010-2012 NetSuite Inc. and provided "as is."
+[Original work](http://www.netsuite.com/portal/developers/resources/suitetalk-sample-applications.shtml) is Copyright (c) 2010-2012 NetSuite Inc. and provided "as is."
 Refer to `Netsuite Toolkit License Agreement` file.

 Modified work is Copyright (c) 2015 Ryan Winchester (fungku), licensed under the **Apache 2.0** license.
 Refer to the `LICENSE` file.